 The MCO must pay for or reimburse Providers for all Covered Services provided to all Members.
-The MCO is not liable for costs incurred in connection with healthcare or NEMT Services rendered prior to the Member's Effective Date of Coverage with the MCO.
+The MCO is not liable for costs incurred in connection with healthcare rendered prior to the Member's Effective Date of Coverage with the MCO.